State offices are closed until Monday, Dec. 29. Wishing you a healthy and happy holiday season!

 1. Know the requirements:

-Colorado law requires the following for all children attending Colorado overnight and day camps:
+Colorado law requires all children attending Colorado overnight and day camps to be vaccinated against certain diseases unless an exemption is on file at the camp.

 2. Prepare to meet the requirements: